Decoding Small Skin-Colored Bumps Post-Glycolic Acid Peel: Unmasking the Lesser-Known Culprits

 Distinguishing Between Acne and Post-Peel Bumps

 To differentiate between acne and post-peel bumps, dermatologists closely examine the morphology and timing of their appearance.
 Dr. Bottiglione, a dermatologist at Alliance Dermatology, suggests, "Acne is typically characterized by inflamed, red papules and pustules that often contain pus.
-In contrast, post-peel bumps tend to be smaller, non-inflammatory, and may not have a central whitehead."
+In contrast, post-peel bumps tend to be smaller, slightly inflamed, and may not have a central whitehead."

 The Role of Keratosis Pilaris

 One common explanation for these skin-colored bumps is keratosis pilaris (KP), a condition caused by the buildup of keratin in the hair follicles.
 Dr. Johnson affirms, "Glycolic acid peels can exfoliate the top layers of the skin, which may temporarily expose underlying KP bumps that were not as noticeable before the peel."
 A study published in the Journal of the American Academy of Dermatology found that chemical peels, including glycolic acid, can aggravate KP symptoms in some individuals.
 This is typically not to be of any concern and in most cases a need to continue application of glycolic to clear out the clogged pore.
+Board-certified dermatologist Richard Bottiglione, MD, based in Phoenix, Arziona, recommends Dermatologist’s Choice Ultra Anti-Aging Cream to help smooth your bumpy skin.
+Just note: If the Ultra Anti-Aging Cream (or other creams/lotions) aren’t effective, “you may want to consult with your dermatologist about using a prescription like Retin-A or Accutane which may also help for those who have KP more severely.”

 Hypersensitivity Reaction